Roundcube webmail

 --with-ldap

-An additional recommended extension is now intl, which is bundled in PHP-5.3, and on my Slackware requires ICU headers and libraries.
-Infact during the configuration you can have this error:
+Note that an additional recommended extension is intl (--enable-intl), which is now bundled in PHP. intl requires the ICU headers and libraries.

 Installing Roundcube